|

 She carries a sword and a zither and is accompanied by a dragon, ensuring that her father’s head, which she carries around a mountain, doesn’t make contact with the Earth or sea.

 I love the reflective aspect of the New Year at the start of January.
-It’s a time to look back and see how many of the goals you set at the beginning of the year have been accomplished by the end of the year.
+It’s a time to look back and see how many of the goals you set at the beginning of the year have been accomplished by the end.

 But, I also love the light and playful Cambodian New Year; the family gathering, and especially, the food, food, and more food.
-How do you celebrate your New Year?
-Do you have any unique traditions around it?
+Did you celebrate Cambodian New Year 2024?
+How was your experience?

 Similar Posts